-5 Through control of autocorrelation of the error terms the omitted variable bias is also attenuated.
+&lt;sup>5 Through control of autocorrelation of the error terms the omitted variable bias is also attenuated.

 Applying the augmented gravity model, we find that the increase in recipients' exports induced by donors' direct bilateral aid of the first type is quite noticeable.
 We observe an increase in exports of about US\$ 1.50 for every aid dollar received in the overall sample of 130 recipient countries.
 This is actually slightly larger than the effect of aid on donor country exports to the recipient, so that the impact of aid on bilateral aid on trade is actually slightly larger for the recipient than for the donors.
 Aid's average impact on recipient countries is around US\$ 3.00 per \$ of aid in Asia and Latin America, but only US\$ 0.16 in Africa.
 In Sub-Saharan Africa the impact of aid is even insignificant.
-Interestingly, the evidence indicates that the positive impact of bilateral aid takes time to evolve and to become visible, whereas the impact of multilateral aid does not strengthen trade links between the North and the South.
+Interestingly, the evidence indicates that the positive impact of bilateral aid takes time to evolve and to become visible, whereas the impact of multilateral aid is minute (around zero), but negative.
+This could be an indication that multilateral aid does not strengthen trade links between the North and the South.
 We furthermore find that the exchange rate does not play a role in affecting exports in the long term, whereas it does play a role in the short to medium term.

 We find the average impact of foreign aid remarkable, given that aid has a very weak impact on macroeconomic outcome variables.
 Aid impacts weakly, but positively on investment, negatively on domestic savings (crowding out effect) and negatively on the real exchange rate (appreciation of the real exchange rate).
-This suggests that aid seems to promote exports mainly through improved bilateral trade relations.
+This suggests that aid seems to promote exports mainly through improved bilateral trade relations and relieving export bottlenecks than through macroeconomic variables.